shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Hmmph."
 Mudrich smiled.
 The blood on her furry chin stretched into a weird pattern.
 With a mighty howl that said, "Charge!", she ran ahead to the cats.
 But she found that they were too fast.

-They outran her easily, and escaped into their boat.
+They outran her easily and escaped into their boat.
 They rowed into the river and escaped.

 Mudrich swam after them, but it was no use.
 She couldn't catch them.
 Her ears perked.
 The beat of the drum was gone.
 But she could still fight them on the other side of the beach.